 In the Summer Term girls have the opportunity to audition for the house plays which are performed in front of the school.
 A prize is awarded to the winning house and individual prizes go to the best performers in Lower School, Upper School and Sixth form respectively.
 This year each house will be performing a short section of a comedy performance.

 MAIN SCHOOL PRODUCTION

 Girls are also frequently asked to participate in productions with John Lyon and Harrow School, which are performed at the professionally equipped Ryan Theatre at Harrow School.

 LOWER SCHOOL PRODUCTION

 THEATRE TRIPS AND VISITS BY PROFESSIONALS

 The Department organises numerous theatre trips and encourages visits from professionals.
 Workshops have included: a make-up workshop run by a BAFTA nominated make-up artist, acting workshops run by the Donmar Warehouse and the acclaimed physical theatre company, Frantic Assembly.
-Recent theatre trips have included: A Taste of Honey, Frantic Assembly’s Things I know to be True, An Inspector Calls, The 39 Steps, Hamlet, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, The Woman in Black.
+Recent theatre trips have included: A Taste of Honey, Frantic Assembly’s Things I Know to be True, An Inspector Calls, The 39 Steps, Hamlet, The Curious Incident of the Dog in the Night-time, Othello, A View from the Bridge, and The Woman in Black.

 GCSE DRAMA: AQA